 And then the side corner makes it possible to put a cushion, a pillow, to support your head, to be more comfortable, to soothe your neck.
 I am a big fan of the window seat.

-And when I need to get out of the row, I politely bother my neighbors with a big smile (telling myself, after all, that it's good for everyone to move a bit).
-If they are asleep, I sometimes dare (only when we are in the middle of the "night" on a long-haul flight and the whole cabin is in the dark) to step over their knees as I climb onto my seat to sneak past them weightlessly from arm to arm in socks...
-Oftentimes they don't even notice.
-At the very worst, they open their eyes and watch me do so, a little appalled but not displeased that they didn't have to get up.
+And when I need to get out of the row, I disturb my neighbors politely with a big smile without feeling too guilty (after all, it's good for everyone to move around a bit during such a long flight).
+If they are sleeping, I sometimes dare (only when it's the middle of the "night" on a long-haul flight and the whole cabin is plunged in the dark) to step over their knees while climbing on my seat to pass discreetly and lightly, in my socks, from armrest to armrest...
+Often they don't see anything.
+At worst, they open one eye and watch me do it, a bit frightened but not angry that they didn't have to get up.

 Anyway, anyway.
 The best seat on the plane is a window seat for me.